Raytesnel/micropython_ordina/module_drive/README.md

 - H-bridge module
 - Dupont cables (female - male 3x)

-## Summary Stepper Hardware
+## Board Stepper Motor

-For the stepper motor you get a [TMC2209](https://learn.watterott.com/silentstepstick/pinconfig/tmc2209/) module attached to a developer board for stepper-drivers to make your life easier.
+For the stepper motor, you get a [TMC2209](https://learn.watterott.com/silentstepstick/pinconfig/tmc2209/) module attached to a developer board for stepper-drivers to make your life easier.
 It works as follows:

 - dir(rection) pin: give a low or high input to rotate left or right.
 - step pin: everytime this pin gets a pulse (low, high, low) the motor will do a small step.
-- en(able) pin: this makes the motor powered on or off, when the pin is LOW the motor is engaged. (depends on stepper driver if LOW or HIGH)
+- en(able) pin: this powers the motor on or off, when the pin is LOW the motor is engaged.
+(This depends on stepper driver if LOW or HIGH.)
-- VCC(red) pin: this is the logic voltage 3.3 - 5v
+- VCC(red) pin: this is the logic voltage 3.3 - 5v.
-- gnd(black) pin: this is the ground pin of the logic voltage
+- gnd(black) pin: this is the ground pin of the logic voltage.

-microstepping configuration, where you can switch between full-step(1:1), half-step(1:8) and microstepping(1:16) where every step of a motor is devided by 1,8 of 16 smaller steps.
+There also is a microstepping configuration, with which you can divide steps into even smaller steps.
+The options are: full-step (1:1), half-step (1:8) and microstepping (1:16), where every step of a motor is devided into 1, 8 or 16 smaller steps.
+We already set this up for you in 1:16.
+The relevant pins are:

 - ms1: microstepping configuration (LOW or HIGH)
-- ms2: microstepping configuration (LOW or HIGH) we already set this up for you in 1:16
+- ms2: microstepping configuration (LOW or HIGH)

-the Stepper motor is a Nema 17 where it as 200 steps per rotation so with microstepping a full rotation is 200*16 steps.
+The stepper motor is a nema 17, which has 200 steps per rotation.
+So with the pre-set microstepping a full rotation is 200*16=3200 steps.

-## Summary Of Steps Stepper Motor (guide not mandatory)
+## Guide Stepper Motor

+This guide is not mandatory, but may help you in finishing the task:

-- (bonus) import logging (see [Importing mip packages](https://github.com/Raytesnel/micropython_ordina/blob/main/README.md#other-libraries))
+- (bonus) Import logging (see [Importing mip packages](https://github.com/Raytesnel/micropython_ordina/blob/main/README.md#other-libraries))
-- Make motor turn with while/for loop (make it alive)
+- Make the motor turn with a while/for loop (make it alive)
-- Make callback timer to not obstruct the rest of the program when sending pulses to the motor
+- Make a callback timer to not obstruct the rest of the program when sending pulses to the motor
-- Make sure you can receive input from a user (distance & speed)
+- Make sure you can receive input (distance & speed)
 - Make the timing of the callback timer faster or slower (speeding up or slowing down)
 - Make the callback timer stop when certain distance is achieved

-Good luck, you can start for your self from here (hint, as we changed the led to ON or OFF in the 'hello world' we changed the pin state to LOW(0) or HIGH(1))
+Good luck, you can start for your self from here.
+(Hint: as we changed the led to ON or OFF in the 'Hello World'-exercise, we changed the pin state to LOW(0) or HIGH(1).)

 [//]: # (## done? try the DC motor)